barrersoftware/lsw/README.md

 **Windows binary support for Linux kernels - WSL2 in reverse**

+## 🆓 ALWAYS FREE

+**LSW is and will always be free.**

+- ✅ Free to download
+- ✅ Free to use
+- ✅ Free to modify
+- ✅ Free to distribute
+- ❌ NEVER for sale

+If anyone is charging you for LSW, report them: legal@barrersoftware.com

+**Built on free resources (Microsoft Open Specs, WSL) → Must remain free forever**

 ## Vision

 Enable native Windows application execution on Linux-based operating systems without emulation overhead.
 Just as WSL2 allows Linux binaries to run on Windows kernel, LSW allows Windows binaries to run on Linux kernel with native performance.